Serving Alcohol Is A Florida Based

 The Florida alcohol certification is valid for 3 years from the issue date.

 No. It is not mandatory to be Florida alcohol certified for most counties.
-It is important to note that most employers will require bartenders to complete a Florida alcohol certification for their liability insurance carrier regardless of state or city laws.
+Most employers will require bartenders and servers to complete a Florida alcohol certification for their liability insurance carrier regardless of state or city laws.

 No. It is unlawful for any vendor licensed under the beverage law to employ as a manager or person in charge or as a bartender any person who has, in the last 5 years, been convicted of any felony in this state, any other state, or the United States.